Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 πŸ“‹ Summary β€” Key Takeaways

-Most significant risk: blood pressure lowering β€” can cause dangerous hypotension when combined with antihypertensive medications
+Biggest risk: lowers blood pressure β€” can be dangerous with BP medication

-Avoid completely during pregnancy β€” phytoestrogens and emmenagogue properties may stimulate uterine contractions and risk miscarriage
+Avoid completely during pregnancy β€” may trigger contractions

-Liver concerns exist only at very high doses β€” normal tea consumption (1–3 cups/day) has not produced hepatotoxicity in human studies
+Liver concerns only at very high doses β€” normal tea drinking is fine

 βœ… Overall Safety Profile

-Herb safety classClass 1 β€” very safe topically and orally at normal amounts
+Herb safety classClass 1 β€” very safe in normal amounts

-Studied safe daily doseUp to 720ml (3 cups) daily for up to 6 weeks in clinical trials
+Studied safe daily amountUp to 720ml (3 cups) daily for 6 weeks in trials

-Common side effectsRare β€” occasional stomach upset, gas, constipation
+Common side effectsRare β€” occasional upset stomach, gas

-Serious adverse eventsNone recorded at normal consumption levels in human clinical studies
+Serious side effectsNone at normal amounts in studies

-Main risk groupsPregnant women, people on blood pressure / diabetes / specific medications, low blood pressure
+Main risk groupsPregnant women, people on certain medications, low BP

 ⚠️ 8 Known Side Effects β€” What the Research Says